LorainePan/Typora-Templates/README.md

 ![Product Name Screen Shot][product-screenshot]

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `repo_name`
+Do a search and replace with your text editor for the following: `Typora-Templates`

 <p align="right">(<a href="#top">back to top</a>)</p>